Delegates Make the Choice At West Coast Youth Congress

 What five lifestyle commitments should Adventist youth make for the glory of God?

-Commit to be a prayerful group
+Be a prayerful group

-Commit to daily Bible study
+Daily Bible study

 Commit to respect their body